 She is currently pursuing her MFA with the New Writers Project at the University of Texas at Austin, with dreams of publishing her first manuscript and/or becoming a bog witch not too far behind.
 She hopes you're rooting for her, because she's rooting for you.

-Her debut chapbook, Soft Obliteration, is forthcoming from Ghost City Press in Fall 2020.
+Her debut chapbook, Soft Obliteration, is available now from Ghost City Press.

 [Author photo, Chicago, IL by Rachael Kosinski]